wohnparc/moeware-client-php/README.md

 ### Install

+The library is available via [packagist](https://packagist.org/packages/wohnparc/moeware-client).

+You can install it by simply running the following command in your project:

+`composer install wohnparc/moeware-client`

-During development, this library can be added to your project by directly referencing this repository.
+During development, this library can be added to your project by directly referencing this repository:
-In the future this library will be available via [packagist](https://packagist.org/).

 ```composer
 {